Descanonge/filefinder/docs/source/usage.rst

     finder.fix_by_filter("param", lambda s: s.startswith("useful_"))

+Multiple groups can be tied to a same filter, for instance if there are multiple groups with the same name.
+Its function will successively run for all the values parsed from these groups (except those marked as :ref:`discard`).

-A group can be fixed with any number of filters, and to a value as well as described :ref:`above<fix-groups>`.
+Conversely a group can be fixed with any number of filters *as well as* to a value (see :ref:`above<fix-groups>`).
 When unfixing a group, its associated filters will be removed as well.

+If the given group to *fix_by_filter* is "date", then the filter function will receive a :class:`~datetime.datetime` object obtained from all relevant matches.
+These filters differ from group filters in that individual groups cannot be removed from it, as date filters act on all matches.
+The whole date filter has to be removed.

+See the next section for more information on the "date" group exception.

 .. note::